 - Check that the computer is plugged into a working electrical outlet. - Check that the computer is turned on and the white power light is on. - Check the power light on the front of the computer to see if it is blinking red.
 The blinking lights are error codes that help you diagnose the problem. - Press and hold any key if the system beeps.
 Then the keyboard should be operating correctly. - Check all cable connections for loose connections or incorrect connections. - Wake the computer by pressing any key on the keyboard or pressing the power button.
 If the system remains in suspend mode, shut down the computer by pressing and holding the power button for at least four seconds, and then press the power button again to restart the computer.
-If the system will not shut down, unplug the power cord, wait a few seconds, and then plug it in again.
-The computer will restart if it is set to turn on automatically as soon as power is restored in Computer Setup.
-If it does not restart, press the power button to start the computer. - Be sure that all the needed device drivers have been installed.
+If the system does not shut down, unplug the power cord, wait a few seconds, and then plug it in again.
+The computer will restart if it is set to turn on automatically as soon as power is restored in Computer Setup. - Be sure that all the needed device drivers have been installed.
 For example, if you are using a printer, you need a driver for that model printer. - Remove all bootable media (such as a USB device) from the system before turning it on. - If you have installed an operating system other than the factory-installed operating system, check to be sure that it is supported on the system.